Frafra people

-The Frafra are a subset of the Gurunsi peoples living in Northern Ghana.
-The preferred name for the group is Fare-Fare.
-The adopted name Frafra is a corruption from colonial times of the greeting "Ya fara-fara?" which means "How is your suffering [work]?"
+The Frafra are a subset of the Gurunsi peoples living in Upper East Region.
+The adopted name 'Frafra' is a corruption from colonial times of the salutation "Yɛ fara fara?" when translated means "How is your suffering [work]?".
 It may carry pejorative overtones in local usage.
 Frafra-language speakers number approximately 300,000.
-The larger group of Gurunsi people inhabit southern Burkina Faso and Northern Ghana.
+The larger group of Gurunsi people inhabit southern Burkina Faso and Upper East of Ghana.

+The Frafra people, located in Northeast Ghana consists of four groups that share a similar culture, language, and overall background.
+These groups are known as the Gurensi, Talensi, Nabdam and Kusasi.
+"Frafra" is often used as a blanket term for these groups because of their shared similarities, but they are distinguishable groups that vary linguistically as well as in other key areas.
+The region is mostly rural, and a majority of people participate in agriculture.

+The origin of the Frafra name comes from a greeting that is common among their people.
+The greeting is characterized by the shouting of the phrase "furra furra" three to four times while simultaneously clapping their hands.

 Geography

 Bolgatanga is the commercial center of the Frafra area.
 Other important villages and towns include Bongo, Zuarungu, Zoko, and Pwalugu.
 Tongo is the principal town of the Talensi people, who are ethnically distinct from the Frafra, but most of whom are bilingual in the Frafra language.

+The Frafra are located between the white and red Volta Rivers.

+The region which the Frafra inhabit is 500–700 feet above sea level.
+Large hills, consisting mostly of granite or Birimian rocks, are dispersed throughout the area, two of which are known as the Tongo Hills and the Central Range Hills.
+The climate is a tropical savanna climate.
+The rainy season lasts from May to October, followed by a dry season from November to March, with the mean annual rainfall coming in at around 40 to 45 inches.
+Due to the existence of both seasons, there is a large range of relative readings, the highest being around 90 percent in the rainy season, and the low at around 20 percent in the dry.
+Monthly temperature means also vary greatly, with the highest in March at 97 F and the lowest being 81 F in August.
+Vegetation consists of wooded savanna with trees being low to the ground, including Shea trees and Baobab, and grass growing fairly tall.

 History

 The Frafra share a common history, language and political structure.
 Most Gurunsi live in Burkina Faso, and the degree to which Frafra history differs from their northerly neighbors, such as the Nuna, Bwa and Winiama, is linked to their abode in Ghana.
 These differences arose during colonial times, as French and British colonial systems differed.